 What is Notional Rent?
-Here’s your comprehensive guide to GP Surgery Notional Rent, from the experts in Primary Care property.
+Here’s your comprehensive guide from the experts in Primary Care property.

-Notional rent is a method of reimbursement for GPs who own their own GP premises and use it for approved NHS purposes.
+Notional Rent is a method of reimbursement for GPs who own their own GP premises and use them for approved NHS purposes.

 The Premises Costs Directions 2013 explain the areas that should be taken into account when considering a GP practice’s Notional Rent and how this should be calculated.

 The Premises Costs Directions 2013 can be downloaded HERE.

 GP practices on a Notional Rent are provided with a new figure by NHS England every three years.

 Notional Rent is calculated by establishing the Current Market Rent (CMR) of the premises and apportioning this to the area of the property that is used for GMS or PMS purposes.

 There are many things that will have an effect on CMR including; the agreed CMR of similar surgery premises, how many square feet the property occupies, its state of repair and also the makeup of the local area.